zooniverse/galaxy-zoo-touch-table/docs/arch/adr-1.md

 July 25, 2019

 ### Context
-Although Phase II of the touch table app is now complete, there was insufficient documentation of the development process.
-This includes explanations of several code choices, architecture, etc. as well as the pros and cons of using certain technologies.
-In order for the U!Scientist app to have more longevity and guide the development of other touch table applications, there should be more descriptive documentation to provide guidance for future development.
+Although Phase II of the touch table app is complete, there was insufficient documentation of the development process.
+This includes explanations of code choices, architecture, and setup as well as the pros and cons of using certain technologies.
+In order for the U!Scientist app to have more longevity and guide the development of future touch table applications, there should be more descriptive documentation to provide guidance for future development.

-The ADRs are inspired by [this blog post](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).
+These ADRs are inspired by [this blog post](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).
 Although usually written in concert with development, these ADRs are written after completed development.

 ### Decision
 ADRs should be used to outline the app structure, conventions, and technology choices by using the outline provided in the linked blog post above.